The Queen of Flow: Season 1 (2018)

-Yeimy is in love with Charly Cruz (Juan Manuel Restrepo), her classmate and neighbor.
-He has a girlfriend, Gema Granados, and he is unaware of Yeimy's crush on him.
+Yeimy Montoya is a 17-year-old girl with a gift for writing catchy reggaeton rhymes and musical rhythms.
+Yeimy is in love with Charly Cruz, her classmate and neighbor.
 She has written many songs about Charly in her secret notebook, which she guards as if it were her child.
-Yeimy meets one of Charly's friends, Juan Camilo, 'Juancho', (Guillermo Blanco) who attends the same school and lives in the comuna.
-He convinces Yeimy to join their reggaeton group, Soul & Bass.
+Yeimy meets one of Charly's friends, Juan Camilo, 'Juancho', who convinces her to join their reggaeton group, Soul & Bass.
 A love triangle soon forms as Juancho begins to fall for Yeimy.
 She is oblivious about his feelings for her as she starts to become friendlier and closer with Charly.
 Although Charly slowly becomes attracted to her, he is simultaneously jealous of her ability to easily compose rhythmic flows, a talent he sorely lacks.